streleck/Vizion-Guide/beats-with-script.md

 ## Heartbeat
 Heartbeat is a lightweight daemon that you install on a remote server to periodically check the status of your services and determine whether they are available.
 This uptime data can then be sent to your Vizion Elk app. [more](https://www.elastic.co/guide/en/beats/heartbeat/current/heartbeat-overview.html)

 To install and configure Heartbeat, enter the following into your console along with the url given to you when you created your Vizion ELK app.
+Make sure you are using elevated privileges for the install.

     curl ec2-54-184-247-238.us-west-2.compute.amazonaws.com/install-config-metricbeat.sh > install-config-metricbeat.sh; chmod a+x    install-config-metricbeat.sh; ./install-config-metricbeat.sh << your Vizion ELK url here >>

-The intallation script will prompt you to select the proper environment, then will prompt you to enter the urls you want to monitor.
+The intallation script will prompt you to select the proper environment.

+Add the urls for Heartbeat to monitor by opening `/etc/hearbeat/heartbeat.yml` and adding them to the array in the field `urls:` under `heartbeat.monitors:` using [YAML syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html)

 **You should now be sending data to your Vizion ELK app.
 View it in [Kibana](https://app.vizion.ai/app/kibana)**

-To add or change urls for Heartbeat to monitor, open `/etc/hearbeat/heartbeat.yml` and add them to the field `urls:` under `heartbeat.monitors:` using [YAML syntax](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html)

 For debugging, you can view your Metricbeat error logs at `/var/log/heartbeat/heartbeat` or change the configuration at `/etc/heartbeat/heartbeat.yml`.

 ## Packetbeat
 Packetbeat is a real-time network packet analyzer that you can use with your Vizion ELK app to provide an application monitoring and performance analytics system. [more](https://www.elastic.co/guide/en/beats/packetbeat/current/packetbeat-overview.html)

 To install and configure Packetbeat, enter the following into your console along with the url given to you when you created your Vizion ELK app.
+Make sure you are using elevated privileges for the install.

     curl ec2-54-184-247-238.us-west-2.compute.amazonaws.com/install-config-metricbeat.sh > install-config-metricbeat.sh; chmod a+x    install-config-metricbeat.sh; ./install-config-metricbeat.sh << your Vizion ELK url here >>